 A newly devised Disability plan will steer our work involving a range of development hubs in schools and communities and higher-level talent sessions.
-A close working relationship with Worcestershire Cricket Board is being developed to ensure all our obligations under the CPA are meet
+A close working relationship with Worcestershire Cricket Board came to an end in 2023 whereby we now have sole control over the programme at the National Blind College as well as our Wednesday evening Summer sessions held at Pentland Gardens the home of Herefordshire Cricket Ltd.